March 2018 Visa Bulletin Analysis for Family-Sponsored (F) Immigrant Visas

 Final Action Dates have moved forward in most categories, making slow progress.
 It would seem that USCIS is choosing to focus on advancing Final Action Dates again this period.

-For F-2A visas, we saw each country advance by three weeks.
-The filing date for F-2B visas advanced by five weeks, except for Mexico and the Philippines.
-Mexico advanced by two weeks and the Philippines advanced by three weeks.
+For F-2A visas, we saw each country advance by three weeks, except for Mexico, which advanced by one month.

-All F3 visas advanced by one month, except for Mexico.
-F3 Philippines did not advance, while F3 Mexico advanced by one week.
+All F3 visas advanced by one month, except for Mexico, which did not advance, and the Philippines, which advanced by one week.